Steel-roger-moondradev/GearGuard-The-Ultimate-Maintenance-Tracker/CONTRIBUTING.md

 <h2 align="center">Need More Help? 🤔</h1>

-<h3> Feel free to ask questions in the issue discussion.
+<p align="center"> Feel free to ask questions in the issue discussion.
-<br> Project maintainers will guide you.</h3>
+<br> Project maintainers will guide you.

-<p align="center"> You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck: <br>
+You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck: <br>
   <a href="https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request">How to create a Issue</a> <br>
   <a href="https://help.github.com/en/github/getting-started-with-github/fork-a-repo">Forking a Repo</a> <br>
   <a href="https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository">Cloning a Repo</a> <br>